itnifl/myMovieApi/README.md

 	1. All shall be nodeunit tested.
 	2. All shall be re-usable.
 	3. All shall be MVC structured.
-	4. All errors shall be handled gracefully.
+	4. All errors shall be handled gracefully(as good as a good try gets).

-### The project shall take in use:
+### The project takes in use:
 	1. Nodejs as base system.
 	2. Various packages for nodejs listed in package.json.
 	3. Perl scripts for for pre-made functionality.
 	4. Mongodb for caching

 ### NB!!
-This code works as is, but it is not fully ready yet.
-The following is missing:
+This code works as is, but the following is missing:
-	1. Code for caching in mongodb.
-This functionality does not exist yet.
-	2. Installation instructions for a mongodb ready system.
-	3. Several routes and different templates can be used and added.
-These functionalities do not exist yet.
+	1. Several routes for different html templates can be used and added.
+These functionalities do not exist yet, but will be added wheneber I feel like it.

 Prerequisites